 Negligible risk of violent crime exists throughout the country.

-High risk of petty crime exists in central Amsterdam, especially on or near public transportation (particularly in Central Station and on trains to and from Schiphol Airport) and other areas frequented by tourists, including youth hostels.
+High risk of petty crime exists in large cities and especially in central Amsterdam, particularly on or near public transportation (especially in Central Station and on trains to and from Schiphol Airport) and in other areas frequented by tourists, including restaurants and coffee shops.

 Risk exists of robberies and/or assaults occurring after consuming intentionally drugged food or drink; tourists are frequently targeted.